facette/docs/content/docs/api/library.md

 GET /library/metricgroups/<id>
 ```

-Returns a group object along with its name, description and matching rules entries.
+Returns a group object with its name, description and matching rules entries.

 Response: